 But we have also sought out the long-forgotten apple varieties wrought by the seedling cider orchards of the American Deep South, where the apples were naturally acclimated to the tropical heat and humidity they suffer through each season.
 The best performers from both of these categories get forwarded on to test orchards in Uganda, Rwanda, and Zambia for testing in African conditions.

-We have now released our latest book, "Growing Apples in the Tropics", which is the the first modern publication intended for the rural tropic apple grower that deals with the challenges and opportunities they face.
+Our book, "Growing Apples in the Tropics" is the the first modern publication intended for the rural tropic apple grower that deals with the challenges and opportunities they face.
 It incorporates the best of historic apple literature, modern university research, and practical lessons learned by other tropic growers into one volume that will help build an apple industry.